frankbardon/becoming/Age-of-Rage.md

 (Is it all the same?)
 I've made the same mistakes
-Leaving it behind just brings me back to the same place (It's too much to take)
+Leaving it behind just brings me back to the same place
-But despite the way it may seem
-I've become so much more than I ever thought I could be

 .. break (dj)